jvilla00/belly-button-challenge/README.md

 # belly-button-challenge

-This repository shows the results of a dataset in a dashboard using visuals. file:///C:/Users/Jvill/OneDrive/Desktop/belly-button-challenge/index.html
+This repository shows the results of a dataset in a interactive dashboard with visualizations.

 * Dashboard
   * Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.